+Capital Building Program

+Facilities

-Capital Building Program Area Facilities Description • The capital improvements budget, or building program, pays for design and construct of new schools, expansion of existing schools, and major renovation and replacemen older facilities to meet education standards.
+The capital improvements budget, or building program, pays for design and construction of new schools, expansion of existing schools, and major renovation and replacement of older facilities to meet education standards.
 The issuance of bonds pay these costs.
-Cour revenues pay the bonds over several years. older facilities to meet education stan lards.
-The issuance of older facilities to meet education stand the bonds over several lards.
-The issuance of years. pay these cos older facilities revenues pay to meet education stand the bonds over several 2024-25 lards.
-The issuance of years.
-2023-24 bonds pay these cos
+County revenues pay the bonds over several years.